Recently I was very fortunate to have a long discussion with a brother in Christ, while in Mexico. He asked me an interesting question.

 What if He came back as a She?
 This is the creator of the entire universe and all things beyond our collective imagination, right?
 So why couldn't He come back as the the Mother of all creation?

 What if His skin were darker than we had been taught?
 Would it universally change our behavior regarding race?
-Would I suddenly gain more confidence in who I am because the Savior of the world looked like me?
+Would I suddenly gain more confidence in who I am because their was now irrefutable proof that the Savior of the world looked like me?

 What if our savior came back, and to your dismay, He sided with a political party that you did not agree with?
 Would your allegiance to a political ideal prevent you from seeing the gift your savior was offering?